maflcko/b-c-gui-translations-review/reviews/nl.md

         <translation>Niet mogelijk ok HTTP-server te starten.
 Zie debuglogboek voor details.</translation>

 ERR
-The translation contains a minor grammatical error and a typo: "ok" should be "om" ("om HTTP-server te starten"), and "debuglogboek" is an awkward rendering for "debug log" in Dutch; "debuglog" is more standard.
+There is a typo and grammatical issues: "ok" should be "om", and the article is missing.
+A more natural Dutch phrasing is preferred.

 Correct translation:
-Niet mogelijk om HTTP-server te starten.
-Zie debuglog voor details.
+Kan de HTTP-server niet starten.
+Zie het debuglogboek voor details.
 ```
 </details>

-Number of issues: 33.
+Number of issues: 32.